 And finally for a smaller sect of people that read this blog, take a look at MGR 1:32:7 and MGR 1:33:1-3.
 The author here, which many refer to as a leader, speaks plainly that this puffed up bread which we call Paska bread is from Satan himself.
 Yes, this Paska bread is purely a Russian Orthodox tradition and not inline with God’s law, Yeshua’s words, Paul’s practice, or MGR’s teachings.
 So think about what you’re doing while eating leaven during the Feast of Unleavened Bread.
 Those who eat leaven are putting Russian Orthodox traditions (man-made traditions) above the law of God.
 Isn’t that condemned by Yeshua in Mark 7:8, 13?

 Next, I’d like to appeal to the logic of those who eat only clean meats.
 We believe that the food laws of God are physical laws that should be obeyed.
-Many of you haven’t quite yet spiritualized these away like some of the other laws – which is good.
-So you still practice eating only clean foods.
+So we still practice eating only clean foods.
 Well for the week of Unleavened Bread, leaven and yeast is an unclean food.
 It’s pretty much like a pork product for this week.
 It’s forbidden to eat.

 My last appeal is supported by the definition of sin.

 Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law.